PD SAI

 DESCRIPTION:

-EMARSS provides rapid cross-cueing of multiple on-board sensors to enable timely target confirmation and positive identification of mobile, fleeting targets in direct support of BCT operations as well as general support to higher echelon and coalition forces across the full range of military operations.
+EMARSS provides rapid cross-cueing of multiple on-board sensors to enable timely target confirmation and positive identification of mobile, fleeting targets in direct support brigade combat team operations as well as general support to higher echelon and coalition forces across the full range of military operations.
 The EMARSS program’s flexibility, endurance, sensor capability, communications architecture, and PED provides critical, near real-time support to multiple combatant commands.

 SYSTEM INTERDEPENDENCIES:

 • EMARSS intercepts, identifies, locates, and reports threat special communications signals emitters.
-The system provides real-time downlink sensor-to-shooter connectivity to the warfighter via a common data link (CDL) and tactical comms links.
-Beyond-line-of-sight, net-centric, off-board analysis and reporting reduces deployed footprint and sustainment.
+The system provides real-time downlink sensor-to-shooter connectivity to the Soldier via a common data link (CDL) and tactical comms links.
+Beyond-line-of-sight, net-centric, off-board analysis, and reporting reduces deployed footprint and sustainment.
 EMARSS sensor collection data also feeds the National Intelligence Community and supports the Army’s PED Center of Excellence mission requirements

 PROGRAM STATUS: